 When Overindulgence Becomes Fatal

 For an alcoholic who is used to hiding the amount they drink from others on a daily basis, the opportunity to drink openly around the clock or binge drink drink at festive parties appears to be a gift in itself.
-Usually an alcoholic will take full advantage of the relaxed atmosphere around Christmas time, which generally means increased levels of alcohol consumption and risk taking.
+Usually an alcoholic will take full advantage of the relaxed atmosphere around Christmas.
+This generally means increased levels of alcohol consumption and risk taking.
 However, this could be your last Christmas if you’re an alcoholic.

 Drinking heavily for days, needless to say, can really take its toll on your body and mind.
 Most families will know a family member who “drinks too much” and spoils it for the rest.